 These were iconic references to identify ownership, 'a recognised language used to codify quality, prestige, and meaning.'

-As mentioned above, our thanks go to Clare Sherriff for her dry wit and for providing so many of precious details.
+As mentioned above, our thanks go to Clare Sherriff for her dry wit and for providing so many precious details.
 On listing Oriel College boat club accounts from 1859 she notes 'other entries include one for coals and three for brandy, a secondary warming agent seemingly necessary for the nineteeth century rower.'

 In 1930 there were up to 26 barges moored along the Isis at Christ Church Meadow, which acted as floating changing rooms, viewing platforms and club houses.